kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 * TOC
 {:toc}

-The Kaa notification subsystem enables delivery of messages from the Kaa server to endpoints.
-The structure of the data that is carried by notifications is defined by the notification schema, which is configured on the Kaa server and built into Kaa endpoints.
+The Kaa Notification subsystem enables delivery of messages from the Kaa cluster to endpoints (EP).
+Unlike configuration data that represents the desired EP state, notifications can be thought of as calls for a dynamic EP response.
+For example, a notification may cause a client application to display a message on the UI (a user notification), or initiate immediate or delayed EP configuration synchronization with the Operations server (a system notification).

 This guide will familiarize you with the basic concepts of Kaa notifications and programming of the Kaa notification subsystem.
 It is assumed that you have already set up either a [Kaa Sandbox](http://www.kaaproject.org/download-kaa/) or a [full-blown Kaa cluster]({{root_url}}Administration-guide/System-installation/Single-node-installation) and that you have created at least one [tenant]({{root_url}}Administration-guide/Tenants-and-applications-management/#TODO) and one [application]({{root_url}}Administration-guide/Tenants-and-applications-management/#managing-applications) in Kaa.
 We also recommend that you review [collecting endpoint profiles guide]({{root_url}}Programming-guide/Key-platform-features/Data-collection) and [endpoint groups]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups) before you proceed with this guide.